-Marriage and relationship counseling is a wonderful growing experience with a number of challenges.
-When relationships are not working, couples either seek out individual help so that they can nurture themselves or they might focus on the dynamics of the relationship.
+Marriage and relationship counseling has the potential to be a wonderful growing experience, albeit with a number of challenges.
+When relationships are not working, couples either seek out individual help so that they can nurture themselves, or they might focus on the dynamics of the relationship.

 This process does overlap individual work by looking at nurturance of fondness and admiration, communication patterns, mutual influencing, solving problems, and creating shared meaning.
 Of course, being in relationship will bring up issues that you may not be aware of while out of a relationship.